qwilio/qwil-iframe-api/README.md

        * `options.contactPhoneClickable`: if `false`, phone numbers in contact list will not be clickable.
 Otherwise, it will open default phone client.
        * `options.showOrgNameOnContactsPage`: if `true`, the organisation name is displayed on the Contacts page.
        * `options.canStartChat`: if `false`, the button to start chats will be hidden.
+       * `options.canBookMeeting`: if `false`, the button to book Qwil Scheduler meetings will be hidden.
        * `options.startChatTitle`: custom text to use as title in the "Start Chat" dialog.
        * `options.startChatSubmitButtonText`: custom text to use in submit button in the "Start Chat" dialog.
        * `options.startChatTitleLabel`: custom text to use as label for chat title input in the "Start Chat" dialog.